 Ladakh or for that matter, most Himalayan regions are full of mysticism.
 At every step, you would hear stories of magic and the faith of people that keeps this magic alive.
 At Chandratal I heard the story of a shepherd who fell in love with a mermaid.
-At Gulmarg, I heard the story of Baba Reshi and at Ladakh, I got to meet a Buddhist Oracle.
+The story at Gulmarg is of Baba Reshi and at Ladakh, I got to meet a Buddhist Oracle.

 After a road trip to Thiksey and Chemedy Monastery in Ladakh, we stopped at Choglamsar village, little short of Leh.
 We stepped into a very usual Ladakhi home.
 It being a winter morning – everyone at home was sitting out soaking in the much-needed sun.
 We were ushered into a room and made to sit in a room with all women in front and men at back.